CAVA home (British Sign Language Corpus Project)

-Lexical-level annotations of some of the conversation data from Bristol, Birmingham, London and Manchester and some narrative data from Belfast and Glasgow are available for download in the form of ELAN annotation files (search for “eaf”), along with annotation guidelines explaining annotation procedures.
+Lexical-level annotations and English translations of some of the conversation data from Bristol, Birmingham, London and Manchester and some narrative data from Belfast and Glasgow are available for download in the form of ELAN annotation files (search for “eaf”), along with annotation guidelines explaining annotation procedures.
+English translations of all narrative data from all 8 regions (Bristol, Birmingham, London, Manchester, Cardiff, Newcastle, Belfast and Glasgow) are also available.
 More annotations, transcriptions and translations will be made available on this site periodically, after they have been completed and checked.
 See release notes for details of which files have been annotated and to what level of detail.

-- Release notes for 2.1 of annotations and annotation conventions for v2.1 of annotations (July 2015)
+- Release notes for v2.1 of annotations and annotation conventions for v2.1 of annotations (July 2015)

 - Annotation conventions for v2.0 of annotations (February 2015) – see also Digging into Signs workshop